tsgates/arch-wiki-markdown/wiki/Enhancing_Arch_Linux_Stability.md

 if any apply to installed Arch packages can be tedious and time consuming.

+Warning:Partial updates are not supported by Arch Linux, the whole system should be upgraded when upgrading a component.
+Infrequent system updates could potentially complicate the update process.

 Test updates on a non-critical system

 If possible, test changes to configuration files, as well as updates to software packages, on a non-critical duplicate system first.
 Then, if no problems arise, roll out the changes to the production system.

-Always backup config files before editing
+Always back up config files before editing

 Before editing any configuration file, always back up a known working version of that config file.
 In the event that changes in the config